MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/multi-tenant-management-partner.md

 > [!Note]
 > Even though these roles can see invitations and high-level Tenant metadata, you will not see the customer’s data until you are assigned a role with that customer.

-Details on the customer invitation are outlined in [Multi-tenant management for Customers](multi-tenant-management-customer.md).
+Details on the customer invitation are outlined in [Multitenant management for Customers](Multi-tenant-management-customer.md).

 **To accept a pending invite**